Simran-ch/Infotact_Project_02/README.md

 **If found in local dataset :**
 <br>
-* Recommend 5 most similar books using cosine similarity on TF-IDF vectors
+(a) Recommend 5 most similar books using cosine similarity on TF-IDF vectors
 <br>

 **If not found :**
 <br>
-* Fetch recommendations in real-time from Google Books API
+(a) Fetch recommendations in real-time from Google Books API
 <br>
-* Show relevant info like book cover, author, description, genre
+(b) Show relevant info like book cover, author, description, genre

 ###  Dataset Exploration